Harbaksh Singh: Indo-Pakistani War of 1965

 The operations that followed including the Taking of Point 13620 and Black Rocks was a major boost for the Indian forces.
 Per the official account of the War, this was the first counter-offensive undertaken by Indian troops in years.
-Its success had a good effect on the morale of the troops in J&K and the Army as a whole.
+Its success had a good effect on the morale of the troops in Jammu and Kashmir, and in the Army as a whole.
 Politically it bolstered the image of the country.
-The outstanding leadership of Lt Gen Harbaksh Singh had played a key role in boosting the morale of a defeated army turning it into a striking force within just three years of the Chinese encounter.
+The leadership of Lt Gen Harbaksh Singh had played a key role in boosting the morale of a defeated army turning it into a striking force within just three years of the Chinese encounter thereby ensuring a memorable victory in the 1965 war.

-After serving as the General-Officer-Commanding-in-Chief of the Western Army Command from 1964 to 1969, the General retired in September 1969.
+After serving as General-Officer-Commanding-in-Chief of the Western Army Command from 1964 to 1969, the General retired in September 1969.
 Captain Amarinder Singh (later Chief Minister of Punjab) of Patiala served him as his ADC.

 Later life and death

-Singh died on 14 November 1999.
+Harbaksh Singh died on 14 November 1999.